dan-leo/masters/thesis/v8/3_design.md

 ### Terrestrial Localization

+Localization can be useful for asset tracking as discussed in Section \ref{asset_tracking}.
 Of the prominent LPWANs, SigFox is the only one that offers a simple localization service.
-Unfortunately it is  has poor accuracy as can be seen in Fig. \ref{fig:sigfox_map}.
+NB-IoT will offer one when upgraded to 3GPP Release 14.
+Unfortunately SigFox is has poor accuracy as can be seen in Fig. \ref{fig:sigfox_map}.

 ![With a 17.783km radius in this example, SigFox is poor when it comes to being considered as a source of localization using RSSI triangulation, and it may be better to use TOF techniques such as in OTDOA in NB-IoT \label{fig:sigfox_map}](../images/image-20191105141405835.png){width=80%}